 If you know where to look, there are plenty of “bloggers” who communicate their passion and experience of engaging with birds in the UK, and overseas.
 Who knows, reading up on the information and chat they provide could inspire you to write your own bird-related blog!

 This is simply a website or online column – written by an individual or small group – with an update in a conversational style.
 The emphasis is on being “chatty” rather than formal.

 For example, you could write a blog about how well mealworms for birds work in attracting bird species to your garden.
 You could give informal information on the virtues of live mealworms, measured against dried mealworms.
 Or, you could chat online about your experience of any other form of wild bird food and the visitors it attracted.
 Why do you feed birds in your garden and what benefits could others enjoy?

 There are a wide variety of bird-related blogs online, including an excellent one provided by Kennedy Wild Bird Food.

 It depends on your specific area of interest, and how much detail you want.
 We aim to keep things light and “easy to read”, but some bird bloggers write at length and in great depth.

 The British Birds Rarities Commission gathers detailed information on UK varieties and their survival.
 Its blog and news section reviews bird books as well as producing articles of relevance.

 The British Trust for Ornithology provides a wealth of data for bird watchers.
+You can also check out a guide to bird watching as well.
 Its blog covers a wide range of topics, including garden, sea, woodland and farm-related bird species.